Hecke and Galois Properties of Special Cycles on Unitary Shimura Varieties: Introduction

 \subsection{Outline of the article}

 We introduce the setting for unitary groups, Hermitian lattices, the relevant Shimura data, Shimura varieties and special cycles in detail in Section~\ref{sec:shimura-cycles}.
 We prove Theorem~\ref{thm:galois} in Section~\ref{sec:galois-cycles} by studying the action of the small group $H_\tau$ on the product $\cB(V_\tau) \times \cB(W_\tau)$ of the buildings for the groups $G_{V, \tau}$ and $G_{W, \tau}$.
-In Section~\ref{sec:heckepol}, we compute the Hecke polynomial for our unitary groups using a method of Cornut and Koskivirta \cite{koskivirta:congruence} reducing the computation to local combinatorics on the Bruhat--Tits buildings via \emph{canonical retraction maps} on buildings.
-In Section~\ref{sec:cong-blas-rog}, we discuss a recent proof of the Blasius--Rogawski congruence relation due to J.-S. Koskivirta and adapt it to our case, thus proving Theorem~\ref{thm:congrel}.
+In Section~\ref{sec:heckepol}, we compute the Hecke polynomial for our unitary groups using a method of Cornut and Koskivirta \cite{koskivirta:journal} reducing the computation to local combinatorics on the Bruhat--Tits buildings via \emph{canonical retraction maps} on buildings.
+In Section~\ref{sec:cong-blas-rog}, we prove Theorems~\ref{thm:congrelprod} and~\ref{thm:centraltwist} and combine these with the recent results of J.-S. Koskivirta in the case $F = \Q$ to get Conjecture~\ref{thm:congrel} in our case.
 Finally, we prove Theorem~\ref{thm:horizdistrel} in Section~\ref{sec:distrel} via a local combinatorial argument using Theorem~\ref{thm:galois}.

 \comment{ \paragraph{Shimura varieties for unitary groups.} The relevant Shimura data, Shimura varieties and special cycles are introduced in detail in Section~\ref{sec:shimura-cycles}.
 Here, we explain how to cohomologically trivialize the cycles using Chow--K\"unneth projectors and how to obtain cohomology classes in the relevant Selmer groups.
 We note that our cohomological trivialization is non-conjectural for the groups $\U(1,1) \subset \U(2,1) \times \U(1,1)$, but relies on deep conjectures about the existence of these projectors for the general case $\U(n-1, 1) \subset \U(n,1) \times \U(n-1, 1)$